As featured in…

 The English city of Stoke-on-Trent has been shaped by the pottery industry for over 300 years and is affectionately known the world over as ‘The Potteries’.

-The Trent and Mersey Canal and the Caldon Canal allowed the development of some of the most famous names in pottery and a tour along both these waterways will give you an incredible insight into this fascinating history.
+The Trent and Mersey Canal and the Caldon Canal allowed the development of some of the most famous names in pottery and a cruise along both these waterways will give you an incredible insight into this fascinating history.
+We recommend starting or ending your holiday here with pottery tour in Stoke on Trent.

 Staffordshire became a centre of ceramic production in the early 17th century.
 This was because there was an abundance of potters clay and coal substitute to fire the ovens.
 Plus there were plenty of other raw materials necessary for potting close by: lead in Derbyshire, salt in Cheshire, and fine sand in Mow Cop.